dlundquist/sniproxy/README.md

 HTTPS SNI Proxy
 ===============

-Proxies incomming HTTP and TLS connections based on the hostname contained in the initial request.
-This enables HTTPS name based virtual hosting to seperate backend servers without the proxy knowing the private key.
+Proxies incoming HTTP and TLS connections based on the hostname contained in the initial request.
+This enables HTTPS name based virtual hosting to seperate backend servers without the installing the private key on the proxy machine.

 Features
 --------